General Agent Evaluation: Limitations

-While \method{} provides a clear methodology and reusable building blocks for adaptation, familiarity with these capabilities and addition development work is still required when integrating new agents or benchmarks.
+While \method{} provides a clear methodology and reusable building blocks for adaptation, familiarity with these capabilities and additional development work are still required when integrating new agents or benchmarks.

-Currently, \method{} focuses on evaluating tasks where all agent–benchmark interactions are text‑based.
-Future extensions should support visual or web‑based interaction.
-The \UP{} was designed around the APIs of a subset of existing systems and may need to be expanded to accommodate these additional protocols
+The agent protocols we evaluate (tool-calling, \MCP{}, Python code generation) all accept multimodal inputs, but the benchmarks in this study (widely adopted by frontier-model developers) are selected to stress cross-domain capability rather than multimodal processing.
+Extending the evaluation to environments with continuous action spaces, such as pixel-level computer-use or robotic control, is a natural next step and will require additions to the \UP{}'s current typed-action model.

-Agent evaluation is expensive, more over for general‑purpose agents that must be tested across many benchmarks.
-Due to cost constraints, our selection of agents and models is limited and does not cover the full range of open‑source models or existing general‑purpose agents.
-To enable further progress in the field, future work should therefore explore techniques such as intelligent sampling and early stopping to reduce evaluation costs when it is clear that certain agent–model combinations underperform.
+Agent evaluation is expensive, especially for general-purpose agents that must be tested across many benchmarks.
+Due to cost constraints, our selection of agents and models is limited and does not cover the full range of open-source models or existing general-purpose agents.
+Three specific scope caveats follow from this.
+First, the open-weight tier consists of two checkpoints (\deepseek{}, \kimi{}); claims about ``open-weight generality sinks'' should be read as observations about these two models, not about open-weight checkpoints in general.
+Second, each (architecture, model, benchmark) cell is run once with the provider's documented default sampling settings; the resulting per-cell scores reflect a single-sample point estimate of an inherently stochastic process, and per-cell variability across reruns is not measured here.
+Third, success is judged by each benchmark's native automated evaluator; we do not conduct human evaluation of partial-credit outputs, which is particularly relevant on \BrowseComp{} and \SWEBench{} where benchmark-native scoring may diverge from human judgment.
+To enable further progress in the field, future work should therefore explore techniques such as intelligent sampling and early stopping to reduce evaluation costs when it is clear that certain agent--model combinations underperform.